tedkouuu/World_Of_Tanks/README.md

 ✔ Depending on what category the tank is, he gets bonus damage when attacking

-✔ There is both - server and client site validations
+✔ Server and Client site validations